 - If you keep ice cream in the freezer, they will come.
 This is very important.
 My mom ALWAYS has ice cream cones, ice cream sandwiches, ice cream something in the freezer and guess what?
 We always stop by my parents house to get our fix of free ice cream.
 Sometimes, we each have our own box in her freezer!

 - Vacations are important.
 Some of my earliest memories are of our family camping vacations.
 We went real camping–in a tent and not in a mega mansion on wheels.
 We slept on the hard ground, cooked over a camp fire and used the outhouse.
+My mother always told me the importance of make ahead camping meals, as this can save time and energy while camping.
 Every summer, my dad would schedule his vacation week and we would take off somewhere to camp.
 Oh, the memories!
 I sometimes wonder how we all survived.
+We always planned for a trip further abroad though, with the family talking about Crete one year.
+We’d even begun planning our itinerary, with transport booked from rental-center-crete.com and accommodation being the next plan, but it fell apart after we looked at the flights.
+The idea didn’t die away though, a part of me always wanted to go.
 After I was married and had children, our vacations seemed to come to a pause.
 My husband and I were both busy working and my mom would tell us that we need to take our kids somewhere for a vacation.
-It didn’t matter where it was but it was something we need to do for them.
+It didn’t matter where it was but it was something we need to do for them, so the husband and I started to look around at luxury vacation ideas like renting accommodation through the likes of Exceptional Villas or similar, for a whole week of serenity and sunshine.
 We needed to let our children know that time with them with important.
+Although for the camping trips now, mummy sleeping bags are definitely being used for the maximum comfort possible.

 - Always send a Thank You card.
 My mom always sends Thank You cards for everything and I mean everything.
 From a lunch to a small gift to a Christmas gift, she will send out a Thank you card to whomever gave her something.
 When our girls receive gifts from people, she always reminds them to send a Thank You card.
 She says it means something to people and lets them know that you value their time, effort, and that you appreciate them.